 There are activities in life that you don’t know you’ve failed until disaster strikes.
 Rigging a building for demolition with explosives is one.
 Installing a deep sea blowout preventer on your offshore drilling rig is another.
-But for fathers, the worst-case scenario is finding out you failed at proper car seat use.
+But for parents, the worst-case scenario is finding out you failed at proper car seat use.
 Honestly?
 You’d probably rather pollute the gulf of Mexico or crush a city block.
-So, here are the common blunders — and how to avoid them.

 The thought of car seat failure should scare the crap out of you.
 In the end, your ability to safely install the seat and strap your kid incorrectly is often what stands between “that was a close one” and “how do we go on from here?”

 Of course, there are the obvious car seat mistakes that you’re not going to make (like poor seat and strap positioning, or deciding not to use it because you’re just going a couple blocks).
 But while you may know all the basics, and feel like your car seat game is on point, here are a few blind spots you may have missed.

 Among the many things you do not want to buy used are underwear, contact lenses and car seats.
 The reasons for the first two are (hopefully) obvious, but it might be a bit more tough to understand not going second hand on a car seat.